openforcefield/qca-dataset-submission/2020-01-17-OpenFF-Benchmark-Full-1-torsion/README.md

  - The SMIRKs target count of 5 is chosen to generate a reasonable number of torsions for scanning.

 ### Manifest
- - `primary_set.smi` - input SMILES file containing all molecules in benchmark primary set 1.
+ - `full_set_filtered.smi` - input SMILES file containing all molecules with heavy atoms less than 31 in benchmark full set 1.
  - `01_generate.py` - script to generate OptimizationDataset inputs
  - `optimization_inputs.json` - input molecules
  - `cmiles_failures.json` - Molecules that rdkit failed to generate standardized tautomer